asyncPranav/Obsidian/Java notes/Multi Threading.md

 ## 🔹 13. **Daemon Threads**

-A **daemon thread** runs in the background.
-JVM exits when only daemon threads are left.
+**Daemon Thread:** A thread that runs in the background and does not prevent the JVM from exiting.
+It dies automatically when the main thread or other user (non-daemon) threads finish.

 java